Kandarp08/VR_Project1_IMT2022_003_115_510/README.md

 # Observations and Analysis

+## CNN (Part B)

+*   **Hyperparameter Optimization:** The parallel coordinate plot provides significant insights into the influence of hyperparameters on the model's validation accuracy.
+*   **Batch Normalization:** `use_batch_norm = True` consistently leads to better performance, as expected.
+Batch normalization helps stabilize training and allows for higher learning rates.
+*   **Learning Rate:** The best values are located around a learning rate of `0.001`.
+This suggests that smaller learning rate adjustments are beneficial for this specific architecture and dataset.
+*   **Activation Function:** `Leaky_Relu` shows better performances.
+*   **Dropout**: The best results came from experiments that used a dropout of 0.
+*   **Overfitting:** Some runs show a divergence between training and validation loss/accuracy, suggesting potential overfitting.
+This highlights the importance of techniques like dropout and data augmentation.
+The chosen configuration minimizes dropout, relying more on batch normalization and data augmentation to combat overfitting.

+## U-Net (Part D)
 *   **Batch Normalization:**  The parallel coordinates plot strongly suggests that using batch normalization (`use_batchnorm = True`) significantly improves model performance.

 *   **Learning Rate:** A learning rate in the range of 0.008-0.009 appears to be optimal.
 Lower learning rates might lead to slower convergence, while higher rates could cause instability.

 *   **Filters Base and Depth:**  Increasing the `filters_base` parameter (up to a point) and using a U-Net depth of 3 or 4 generally improves performance.
 This suggests that a more complex model with more capacity is beneficial for this task.

 *    **Dropout Rate:** The lower the dropout rate, the better validation accuracy in general, as per the given parallel coordinate plot.

 *   **Overfitting:** While the training loss continues to decrease, the validation loss plateaus or even slightly increases in some runs, suggesting the potential for minor overfitting.
 However, the validation accuracy and IoU/Dice scores continue to improve (or remain stable), so this overfitting is not severe.